 Present backup and continuity solutions along the lines of an insurance expense.
-Businesses purchase insurance for their building, employee health, and workers' compensation - continuity is like insurance for their data.
-The monthly cost of these solutions is pennies on the dollar compared to the potentially catastrophic cost of data loss, lost productivity, and lost revenue due to downtime, ransomware payments, and compliance fines.
+Businesses purchase insurance for their building, employee health and workers' compensation - continuity is like insurance for their data.
+The monthly cost of these solutions is a tiny expense compared to the potentially catastrophic cost of data loss, lost productivity and lost revenue due to downtime, ransomware payments and compliance fines.